riceissa/issarice.com/wiki/open-philanthropy-project-non-grant-funding.md

 This page lists publicly-available non-grant funding information of the [Open Philanthropy Project](http://www.openphilanthropy.org/).
-By "non-grant", I mean the funding provided by Open Phil that is not included in their [grants database](http://www.openphilanthropy.org/giving/grants).
+By "non-grant funding", I mean the funding provided by Open Phil that is not included in their [grants database](http://www.openphilanthropy.org/giving/grants).
 There is some funding, like the [investment to Impossible Foods](http://www.openphilanthropy.org/focus/us-policy/farm-animal-welfare/impossible-foods), that is not a "grant" but is still included in the grants database; I have